 City Index allows the trading of over 4,500 global shares as a CFD.
-This allows trading with leverage from 20:1 on leading shares from Amazon to Rio Tinto.
+This allows trading with leverage from 5:1 on leading shares from Amazon to Rio Tinto.
 Commissions start from $5 on Australian shares or 0.08% for larger trades.
 Traders can speculate on long or short positions using the CFD trading account.

 Crypto trading is highly volatile and is unique against traditional technical analysis CFDs.
 Trading CFDs with crypto are high risk and spreads differ by the type of cryptocurrency as shown below.
-Complex instruments are involved so it’s recommended to understand the risks for any retail investor accounts.
+Complex instruments are involved, so it’s recommended to understand the risks for any retail investor accounts.

 Up to three debit or credit cards can be used for an account across Visa and MasterCard.
 When transferring funds from an Australian bank, no deposit fees are charged, and further no charges for funding through a bank transfer when the account is based in Australia.
 However, an overseas bank account will require an international bank transfer which may take longer with an extended transfer period.

 Another point that’s important in this comprehensive City Index review is the fact that it is fully regulated under the authority of the Australian Securities Investment Commission.
 Thanks to regulation by this body, traders choosing City Index can be sure that they are doing business with a reputable brokerage that must conform to all Australian investment laws.
 You can view the leading firms in the region on the forex broker Australia page.

 Traders using City Index have multiple ways to reach out to the company’s support staff when they need to, including:

 In addition to these methods of contracting support, traders can also try to find the answers to their questions in the FAQ section of the brokerage’s website.
 This set of common questions will provide answers and solutions for most issues.
 When more rigorous support is needed, however, City Index’s staff is there to help.
 The Customer Support is available 24/5 ready to answer all your inquiries directly on their website at cityindex.co.uk.

-The more sophisticated CFDs account requires the use of AT Pro desktop platform or their web based options.AT Pro has built in strategies and even allows traders to create their own strategies using .NET, Visual Basic or C# coding language.
+The more sophisticated CFDs account requires the use of AT Pro desktop platform or their web-based options.AT Pro has built-in strategies and even allows traders to create their own strategies using .NET, Visual Basic or C# coding language.

 There are also advanced charting options with over 100 technical indicators.AT Pro also allows for automated trading signals to show exit and entry points through charts.
 Back-testing facilities also help view the performance of past trading signals.

-AT Pro has in-depth market analysis including an economic calendar as well as custom indicators for advanced trading.
+AT Pro has in-depth market analysis, including an economic calendar as well as custom indicators for advanced trading.
 Advantage web trader is the lighter AT Pro option for mobile trading.
 This doesn’t require any downloads using reliable and fast HTML 5 technology.
 Mobile trading is also available through iOS and Android trading apps.

 The basic trading software on City Index is MetaTrader 4, which is the dominant standard trading software in the Forex market.
 On City Index, the standard MT4 platform is upgraded with variable Forex pricing and access to all of City Index’s market analytics.
 These upgrades, on top of an already well-proven system, give this version of the MT4 platform versatile function while keeping it relatively user-friendly.
 The MT4 web platform and mobile apps are also ideally suited for mobile trading with stop-loss orders, watchlists functionality and Reuters news integration.